ibm-cloud-docs/openwhisk/prep.md

 **When to use this method**

-Your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) and your app code, even when compressed into a compressed file is still larger than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions).
+Your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) and your app code, even when it is compressed into a .zip file, is still larger than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions).
 If so, you can install those dependencies into a custom Docker image and include your app code in the `action/exec` folder of the Docker skeleton.
 You can then specify your custom Docker image when you deploy your app in {{site.data.keyword.openwhisk_short}}.
 During deployment, you do not need to specify for your app code.
 Note that only public Docker images are supported.

 **Example command**